Mangeshwar22102022/mgsFormValidation/README.md

         "status": false,
         "error": {
             "name": "The name is required.",
-            "email": "The email has already been taken.", "username": "The username has already been taken."
+            "email": "The email has already been taken.",
+            "username": "The username has already been taken."
         },
-        "message": "Something went wrong, Please try again!"
+        "message": "Something went wrong, Please try again."
     }

     let selector = '.name, .email, .mobile, .image';